rsksmart/devportal-1.0/rif/identity/rlogin/libraries/express-did-auth.md

 `registry: string`: [DID Registry](https://github.com/uport-project/ethr-did-registry) address used to resolve Ethr DID identities. _Default: `0xdca7ef03e98e0dc2b855be647c39abe984fcf21b`_

-`loginMessageHeader: string`: the message header that is expected to receive when the user signs the login message, it will be used to recover the signer against the received message. _If not provided, the expected message will be just `URL: <service url>\nVerification code: <expected challenge>`, without any header before the `URL`_
+`loginMessageHeader: string`: the message header that is expected to be received when the user signs the login message, it will be used to recover the signer against the received message. _If not provided, the expected message will be just `URL: <service url>\nVerification code: <expected challenge>`, without any header before the `URL`_

 `accessTokenExpirationTimeInSeconds: number`: the validity in `seconds` of each _access token_.
 Remember that it should be short because the long validity is for the _refresh token_. _Default: `600` (10 minutes)_